ManneN1/GladiusEx-Cata/README.md

 Furthermore, the cooldowns module has been permanently removed (until someone backports LibCooldownTracker to 4.3.4).

-Additionally, there are no default tracked auras in the classicon module (but the GUI works, so you can add auras manually as one would expect).

 ### Disclaimer

 The backport has not been widely tested and may contain serious bugs, if you choose to use the AddOn and find any such bugs please report them to me by creating an "issue" at https://github.com/ManneN1/GladiusExBackport-Cata/issues/new.